To see needy communities transformed by the power of the Gospel of Jesus Christ, glorifying God, and multiplying to the ends of the earth.

 Board of Directors

 Tom was born in Massachusetts where he grew up enjoying the outdoors, and playing baseball and hockey.
 He began to follow Christ at age 17, and stayed involved in church.
-At the age of 23, he began working as an electrical engineer and has enjoyed a 30-year career in the electronics industry.
+At the age of 23, he began working as an electrical engineer and has enjoyed a long career in the electronics industry.
 Tom also founded and managed a trading company for several years, specializing in exporting seafood to Japan and Taiwan.

 Tom met his lovely wife, Tina, in Lima, Peru, and they were married in 1989.